-When asked about his recent success and attention, Palmer is beyond humble.
+When asked about his success and attention, Palmer is beyond humble.
 A self-described introverted artist-type, Palmer said the extra attention can be daunting, but that it's changing his career in a rapidly positive way.
 "What I really want to be doing is creating art, that's what I do," he told Artwork Archive.
 Admittedly, that can be hard to do these days for Palmer, as his calendar gets filled with more obligations.

 Over the course of just a few weeks, Palmer saw his social media skyrocket after Selena Gomez posted one of his paintings to her Instagram account as part of a two-week takeover from Black activists for Black Lives Matter.
 From there, things snowballed.

 A commercial illustrator and graphic designer turned fine artist, Palmer's journey has always been connected to his fascination with the Black narrative.
 His consistent history of exploring protest and African American history is what initially caught the attention of TIME Magazine.
 In light of recent social events in the United States that have brought forward the racial inequities deep within our systems of power, Palmer's work highlights the beauty, pain, and hope of the lived African American story.

 "I'm inspired to tell that story until it's no longer needed to tell that story.
 I'm looking forward to the day when it won't be," said Palmer.

 We caught up with Palmer to learn more about his meteoric rise to national attention.

 You can see more of Palmer's work on his Artwork Archive Public Profile.

 AA: What was the process like to create that Time Magazine cover?